SiobhanBaines/Ciara-and-Sams-Big-Day/README.md

 ## **Credits**
 ### Toast
-I took the Toast set-up from the Boutique Ado project.
-Partly becuase
+I took the Toast set-up from the Boutique Ado project mainly because there isn't much that could be done differently.
+I got some help from Sharonb (a CI student) to get them to work because Bootstrap 5 works differently to Bootsdtrap 4.
+Bootstrap 5 JavaScript `var toastElList = [].slice.call(document.querySelectorAll('.toast')); var toastList = toastElList.map(function (toastEl) { return new bootstrap.Toast(toastEl).show(); });`
+Bootstrap 4 JavaScript `$('.toast').toast('show');`

+### Stripe
+I took the Stripe set-up from the CI Boutique Ado project and modified the Webhooks Handler and JavaScript files to work with the objects needed for this site and the wedding gift donations.

 ### Images
 The below image was found on [shutterstock](https://www.shutterstock.com/image-photo/fresh-bouquet-roses-greeting-card-410660725) The artist [Aquatti](https://www.shutterstock.com/g/aquatti) has named it "Fresh bouquet of roses and greeting card".